-Let me put it this way: your tree is likely to drink more water than you realize.
+Let me put it this way: your tree will likely drink more water than you realize.
 A good rule of thumb to ensure your tree always has enough water is to fill the tree stand with 1 quart of fresh tap water for every inch of tree trunk diameter.

 For example, A tree with a 4-inch diameter will need a gallon of fresh water in the stand.
 Be sure to check the water level daily and refill as needed.

-You will likely hear people recommend adding bleach, crushed aspirin, or even floral preservatives to the water in the tree stand.
-However, all you really need is plenty of fresh, plain tap water to quench its thirst.
+People will likely recommend adding bleach, crushed aspirin, or floral preservatives to the water in the tree stand.
+However, you only need plenty of fresh tap water to quench its thirst.

 Fire Hazard Safety Precautions For Live Christmas Trees

-One common concern regarding having a live tree is the fire hazard that it poses.
-In order to reduce that risk, follow these safety precautions:
+One common concern regarding having a live tree is its fire hazard.
+To reduce that risk, follow these safety precautions:

 - Keep your tree hydrated by watering it daily.

-- Carefully choose your tree’s location so that it’s away from heat sources.
+- Carefully choose your tree’s location so it’s away from heat sources.

 - Inspect all lighting and decorations – throw away any that are damaged.

-Decorating your home for the holidays with a real Christmas tree is a wonderful experience.
-By following these tips, tricks, and precautions when caring for your tree, you can help keep your tree alive and beautiful even longer before you have to take it down.
+Decorating your home for the holidays with a real Christmas tree is a beautiful experience.
+Following these tips, tricks, and precautions when caring for your tree can help keep it alive and beautiful even longer before taking it down.

 More holiday posts: